earthly/website/blog/_posts/2025-04-16-lunar-launch.md

 We started out Earthly with the goal of helping teams tame CI/CD complexity in today's world of diverse tech stacks.
 One way to do that is to empower teams managing CI/CD (both platform and app teams) to be more effective in how they develop and run CI scripts.
 Consistent and fast CI scripts means that collaboration barriers are greatly reduced between these diverse ecosystems, and engineering teams as a whole are more productive.
 Certainly, that is the mission of Earthfiles.

-But another way to look at it is to step back and address the bigger problem.
+But, another way to look at it is to step back and address the bigger problem.
 Enterprises are struggling to tame not just CI/CD complexity, but SDLC complexity as a whole, because it's riddled with the same diversity, but also entangled with the difficulties of managing people at scale and giving every team the freedom to innovate with the right tools for the job, but to do so safely, within guardrails that aren't slowing them down.

 ## Earthly Lunar: Monitoring for the SDLC